disintegr8te/FileShredderv1/README.md

 Performs Encryption and Decryption of Files with Pub/Private Key on Windows and placed an randomized Ransomnote.
 The Program tries to mimic an more advanced Ransomware-Attack.
-Goal is to develop better Detection mechanism for Detecting the File Encyption Process.
+Goal is to develop better Detection mechanism for Detecting the File Encryption Process.

 Most Ransomware is easly to Detect and most Ransomware Detection Methods are relying on the following: